 The Board reserves for itself the responsibilities set forth below, subject to any resolutions of the Board, or reservation to the Board by law or the Corporation's Certificate of Incorporation or Articles of Association, as applicable.
-Only the Board may make Senior Executive Appointments, take Routine Annual Actions, resolve Policy Issues or approve Significant Transactions as defined below:
+Only the Board may make Senior Executive Appointments, take Routine Annual Actions, Resolve Policy Issues or approve Significant Transactions as defined below:

-- "Senior Executive Appointments" include (i) appointments to the positions of Chairman (if an executive), President, Chief Executive Officer, the Policy Making Officers of the Corporation which include the Chief Financial Officer, Chief Risk Officer, Head of Regulatory Remediation, Head of Financial Crime Compliance, Chief Operating Officer, Head of Human Resources, Head of Internal Audit, General Counsel, Corporate Secretary, the heads of the principal business lines and principal business functions, and heads of certain other control functions as may be determined by the Board; (ii) direct reports of Policy Making Officers with an internal HSBC Global Career Band of 2 or above; and (iii) other appointments as required by law or regulation. - "Routine Annual Actions" include review and approval of an Annual Operating Plan, Capital Plan, Strategic Plan and Risk Appetite Statement, as applicable.
-In addition, the Board will review and approve the Comprehensive Capital Analysis and Review ("CCAR") and Dodd Frank Act Stress Testing ("DFAST") submissions to regulatory authorities, as applicable. - o "Policy Issues" are activities, transactions, events and functions that:
+- "Senior Executive Appointments" include (i) appointments to the positions of Chairman (if an executive), President, Chief Executive Officer, the Policy Making Officers of the Corporation which include the Chief Financial Officer, Chief Risk Officer, Head of Regulatory Remediation, Chief Operating Officer, Head of Human Resources, Head of Internal Audit, General Counsel, Corporate Secretary, the heads of the principal business lines and principal business functions; (ii) direct reports of Policy Making Officers with an internal HSBC Global Career Band of 2 or above; and (iii) other appointments as required by law or regulation. - "Routine Annual Actions" include review and approval of an Annual Operating Plan, Capital Plan, Strategic Plan and Risk Appetite Statement, as applicable.
+In addition, the Board will review and approve the Comprehensive Capital Analysis and Review ("CCAR") and Dodd Frank Act Stress Testing ("DFAST") submissions to regulatory authorities, as applicable.

-- (i) may adversely affect the Corporation's and/or its subsidiaries' and affiliates' reputation, standing or rating with investors, regulators, rating agencies, the public or other relevant constituencies; - (ii) involve or impact approved operating plans, strategic focus or objectives that have been communicated to the Board, such as the establishment of new significant business ventures outside the scope of the Corporation's current business operations; - (iii) may result in significant publicity; - (iv) will have or has potential to have a direct and material impact on the Corporation's existing or targeted capital structure or operating results; - (v) involve the acquisition of stock or substantially all of a business that is publicly traded in any jurisdiction; - (vi) would result in any settlement of any legal or regulatory action that names the Corporation or any of its subsidiaries and by which the Corporation or such subsidiary will admit to the violation of any material law or regulation; - (vii) relate to any transaction, arrangement or relationship, or series of similar transactions, arrangements or relationships, requiring approval pursuant to HNAH's Policy for the Review, Approval or Ratification of Transactions with Related Persons; or - (viii) involve or impact Risk Appetite Limits approved by the Board, as applicable, or that would revise the approved Risk Appetite. - "Significant Transactions" include matters that may be in the "ordinary and necessary course of business" but are significant to the Corporation due to the size of the transaction, expenditure, or risk exposure to a counterparty, in a geographic region or to a new line of business or product.
-Such matters include: - Any equity investment in any one enterprise or capital contribution to any one subsidiary in any twelve-month period that would exceed \$50 million, unless it is: contemplated by the Corporation's then current investment policy, an investment resulting from the workout of any loan or investment made by the Corporation or its subsidiaries, or an investment held by one of HNAH's subsidiaries; - Any acquisition of assets consisting solely of receivables or other assets of a type currently owned by the Corporation in one transaction or a series of related transactions in any twelve month period if the book value of such assets or the amount paid for such assets exceeds ten percent of the total assets of the Corporation on a consolidated basis as of the end of the most recent fiscal quarter for which the Corporation's financial statements are available;
+"Policy Issues" are activities, transactions, events and functions that:

+(i) may adversely affect the Corporation's and/or its subsidiaries' and affiliates' reputation, standing or rating with investors, regulators, rating agencies, the public or other relevant constituencies;

+(ii) involve or impact approved operating plans, strategic focus or objectives that have been communicated to the Board, such as the establishment of new significant business ventures outside the scope of Corporation's current business operations; (iii) may result in significant publicity;

+(iii) may result in significant publicity;

+(iv) will have or has potential to have a direct and material impact on the Corporation's existing or targeted capital structure or operating results;

+(v) involve the acquisition of stock or substantially all of a business that is publicly traded in any jurisdiction;

+(vi) would result in any settlement of any legal or regulatory action that names the Corporation or any of its subsidiaries and by which the Corporation or such subsidiary will admit to the violation of any material law or regulation;

+(vii) relate to any transaction, arrangement or relationship, or series of similar transactions, arrangements or relationships, requiring approval pursuant to HNAH's Policy for the Review, Approval or Ratification of Transactions with Related Persons; or

+(viii) involve or impact Risk Appetite Limits approved by the Board, as applicable, or that would revise the approved Risk Appetite.

+"Significant Transactions" include matters that may be in the "ordinary and necessary course of business" but are significant to the Corporation due to the size of the transaction, expenditure, or risk exposure to a counterparty, in a geographic region or to a new line of business or product.
+Such matters include: